sabq4org/sabq.news/replit.md

 # Sabq Smart News Platform

 ## Overview
-Sabq Smart is an AI-powered, bilingual (Arabic and English) news platform designed to deliver an advanced news experience through AI-driven article summarization, personalized recommendations, and comprehensive content management.
-It aims to enrich news consumption with AI and content enrichment, featuring an MVP with a complete English dashboard and independent content management for both languages.
+Sabq Smart is an AI-powered, **trilingual** (Arabic, English, and Urdu) news platform designed to deliver an advanced news experience through AI-driven article summarization, personalized recommendations, and comprehensive content management.
+It aims to enrich news consumption with AI and content enrichment, featuring an MVP with complete trilingual dashboards and independent content management for all three languages.
 Key capabilities include a smart links system, an AI-powered SEO optimization platform, and one-click AI content generation.
 The platform is built with React, Express, and PostgreSQL, supporting RTL/LTR layouts, dynamic content delivery, user profiling, and advanced theme management.

 ## User Preferences
 Preferred communication style: Simple, everyday language.